-Table 5.
+Table 6.
 System setup options-Video menu

-Vie Video LCD Brightness Brightness on battery power Sets the screen brightness when the computer is running on battery power.
+Video LCD Brightness Brightness on battery power Sets the screen brightness when the computer is running on battery power.
 Brightness on AC power Sets the screen brightness when the computer is running on AC power.

-Table 6.
+Table 7.
 System setup options-Security menu

 Enables or disables the user from entering BIOS Setup when an Admin Password is set.
 Default: OFF.
 Bypass the System (Boot) Password and the internal hard drive password prompts during a system restart.
 Default: Disabled.
 Enables or disables the user to change the system and hard drive password without the need for admin password.
 Default: ON.
 Enables or disables changes to the setup option when an Administrator password is set.
 Default: OFF.
 Enables or disables BIOS updates through UEFI capsule update packages.
 Enables, disables or permanently disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute Software.
 Default: Enable Absolute.
-Select whether or not the Trusted Platform Model (TPM) is visible to the OS.
-Default: ON.
+Select whether or not the Trusted Platform Model (TPM) is visible to the OS Default: ON.
+Enables or disables the OS to skip BIOS Physical Presence Interface (PPI) us prompts when issuing TPM PPI enabled and activate commands. prompte when leading it with the habited and detivate communities.

-Table 6.
+Table 7.
 System setup options-Security menu (continued)

-Security PPI Bypass for Enable Commands Enables or disables the OS to skip BIOS Physical Presence Interface (PPI) use prompts when issuing TPM PPI enabled and activate commands.
+curity PPI Bypass for Disable Commands Enables or disables The OS to skip BIOS PPI user prompts when issuing TPM PPI Disable and Deactivate commands.
 Default: OFF.
-PPI Bypass for Disable Commands Enables or disables The OS to skip BIOS PPI user prompts when issuing TPM PPI Disable and Deactivate commands.
-Default: OFF.
 PPI Bypass for Clear Commands Enables or disables the operating system to skip BIOS Physical Presence Interface (PPI) user prompts when issuing the Clear command.
 Default: OFF.
 Attestation Enables Enables to control whether the TPM Endorsement Hierarchy is available to the OS.
 Disabling this setting restricts the ability to use the TPM for signature operations.
 Default: ON.
 Key Storage Enable Enables to control whether the TPM Endorsement Hierarchy is available to the OS.
-Disabling this setting restricts the ability to use the TPM for storing owner data.
+Disabling this setting restricts the ability to use the TPM for storing own data.
 Default: ON.
-SHA-256 Enables or disables the BIOS and the TPM to use the SHA-256 hash algorithm to extend measurements into the TPM PCRs during BIOS boot.
+SHA-256 Enables or disables the BIOS and the TPM to use the SHA-256 hash algorith to extend measurements into the TPM PCRs during BIOS boot.
 Default: ON.
 Clear Enables or disables the computer to clear the PTT owner information, and returns the PTT to the default state.
 Default: OFF.
 TPM State Enables or disables the TPM.
 This is the normal operating state for the TPM when you want to use its complete array of capabilities.
 Default: Enabled.
 Intel SGX Enables or disables the Intel Software Guard Extensions (SGX) to provide a secured environment for running code/storing sensitive information.
 Default: Software Control SMM Security Mitigation Enables or disables additional UEFI SMM Security Mitigation protections.
-Default: OFF.
-NOTE: This feature may cause compatibility issues or loss of functionality with some legacy tools and applications.
+Default: OFF. (i) NOTE: This feature may cause compatibility issues or loss of functionali with some legacy tools and applications.
 Enable Strong Passwords Enables or disables strong passwords.
 Default: OFF.
 Password Configuration Control the minimum and maximum number of characters that are allowed for Admin and System passwords.
 Admin Password Sets, Changes, or deletes the administrator (admin) password (sometimes called the "setup" password).
 System Password Sets, Changes, or deletes the system password.
 Enable Master Password Lockout Enables or disables the master password support.
 Default: OFF.

-Table 7.
+Table 8.
 System setup options-Secure Boot menu